 Board members include Chairman Steve Hale of Hale & Sun Construction, Chad Ray of Olde Heritage Builders, Craig Conner of Building Quality, Maria Kingery of Southern Energy Management and Kim Shanahan of the Santa Fe Area Home Builders Association.
 Ron Jones* serves in an Ex-officio role.

 *Founding Board member

 Steve is President of Hale & Sun Construction, Inc, a 25-year old custom homebuilding and remodeling company.
 He is also the Director of Build Green New Mexico.

 He is an advocate for water conservation.
 He worked to revise the 2012 version of the National Green Building Standard (ICC 700; NAHBGreen) as a task group member on Water Efficiency.
 Steve is also a proponent of composting.

 In addition to his Board seat with the Coalition, he also serves on the Board of NAHB and the New Mexico HBA.

 Craig founded Building Quality, a consulting firm that focuses on energy and green building codes.
 Prior to starting that company, he worked at the Department of Energy's Pacific Northwest National Laboratory for 18 years and at Lawrence Berkeley Laboratory for 10 years.

-Craig currently serves on the development committee for the National Green Building Standard (NGBS) and NAHB's Energy and Green Building Subcommittees.
+Craig formerly served on the development committee for the National Green Building Standard (NGBS) and NAHB's Energy and Green Building Subcommittees.
 He is a past member of the IECC's code and exam development committees.
 He is also a former chair of the Technical Committee and past Board of Directors member at the Energy and Environmental Building Alliance (EEBA).